KevinFarmer/ia-verify/README.md

 Enter the path to your desired ID file on line 1

 Optionally, decide whether you want to check thumbnails, and set line 2 to True/False appropriately

+> :warning: Any .webp thumbnails take time for IA to process into a format that they will display, and will get falsely flagged as missing while still processing

 Then run: